A Welcoming Hub for Iraqi Culture and Community

 Councillor Damerla praised Mississauga’s rich cultural diversity and highlighted the city’s upcoming 50th anniversary celebrations.
 She also encouraged active participation in the upcoming municipal by-election and emphasized the importance of representation in shaping the future of our city.

-Discussions focused on how to improve services for seniors, better support newcomers, and preserve cultural heritage through language and arts programs.
-Councillor Damerla expressed her full support for the Society’s ongoing efforts and pledged to assist with implementing impactful programs that serve the community.
+Discussions focused on improving services for seniors, better support newcomers, and preserving cultural heritage through language and arts programs.
+Councillor Damerla expressed her full support for the Society’s ongoing efforts and pledged to assist in implementing impactful programs that serve the community.

 We are grateful for her visit and look forward to future collaboration.